iancaragol/with/content/posts/japan-sapporo-shikaoi/index.md

 The next day was stunning, but quite challenging, and a learning experience.
 First I found that many of the roads in Japan are just permanently closed.
 Like many things here, once they fall into disrepair, due to a landslide or something like that, they never open again.
 I was unable to take my intended route and had to stick to the highway which had many tunnels.

-Tunnels are scary, you cannot tell which direction a car is coming from, you only hear the roar.
+Tunnels are scary.
+You cannot tell which direction a car is coming from, you only hear the roar.
 It sounds a lot like an airplane overhead.
 There aren’t any sidewalks, but most of the trucks and cars give you plenty of space.
 You just need to ride as quickly as possible, in as consistent of a manner as possible.

 A Garmin Varia or other radar is a must for this, because it can at least tell you when a car is coming from behind!
 The worst tunnels are uphill and windy, it makes it hard to keep a perfectly straight line, and takes forever.

 But after many Kms of tunnels, I have adopted the “しょうがない (shoganai)“ or, “there is nothing to be done” mindset.
 You can’t avoid the tunnels!

+I stopped to take a picture in this particularly friendly tunnel (below).

 ![A particularly friendly tunnel (with a rare sidewalk!)](tunnel.jpeg)

 ## Minami Furano - reservations needed

 After a very cold night, and a questionable forecast, I was keen to make it to the logging town of Minami Furano.
 It was a beautiful ride, and I enjoyed 2 lunches at the Michi no Eki (Roadside Station) in Shimukappu.
 I rolled into Minami Furano just as it was getting dark, and discovered that you should make a reservation at the inns in these small towns!
-The first one was full, and the second had one room left, but they were very surprised that I had not called ahead.
+The first one was full, and the second had one room left.
+They were *very* surprised that I had not called ahead.

+Phone is the only way to make reservations in the smaller towns.
+No booking.com!

 ![Mountain Pass to Minami Furano](./mtn_pass.jpeg)